 Traditional solutions like skylights, solar tubes or larger windows and glass panelling all require extensive construction work.
 If you don’t want the mess and chaos that goes along with a team of builders invading your home (not to mention the cost) then Caia is the solution for you!

 Caia works straight out the box, just place her in a sunny spot inside or out and point her to where you’d the sunlight to go.
 She’ll then redirect the sunshine into your home and make previously dark spaces into bright, sunny spots.
 That poorly lit room that seemed small, dark and cramped can be transformed into an open and airy space.
-With the help of a little sunshine and our natural lighting robot, spending time in your home can be a pleasure.
+With the help of a little sunshine and Caia the natural lighting robot, spending time in your home can be a pleasure.

 4. Be clever with color